 What natural remedies can keep ants out of my home?

-There are several natural remedies that can help keep ants out of your home.
-Some effective options include using essential oils like peppermint, cinnamon, and tea tree oil, sprinkling diatomaceous earth around entry points, and using vinegar or lemon juice to clean surfaces and repel ants.
-Additionally, sealing cracks and gaps in walls and floors can help prevent ants from entering your home.
+You can keep ants out of your home with several natural remedies.
+Use essential oils like peppermint, cinnamon, and tea tree oil.
+Sprinkle diatomaceous earth around entry points.
+Clean surfaces with vinegar or lemon juice to repel ants.
+Seal cracks and gaps in walls and floors to block their entry.

 How can I create a homemade ant killer for outdoor use?